GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 **Constant parameters**:

 - These values do NOT change during the whole movie.
-- It can use them in the *main script* (and in the optional background and foreground scripts).
+- They can be used in the *main script* (and in the optional background and foreground scripts).

  ============== ================================================= =====================